terminusdb-labs/lexdata/README.md

 | `[0/1/1/2]` |  `0.6`  |  `3/5`   | exact        |

-This suggests that the lexical ordering must take into account the alternation of ordering present in the sequence of bounds.
+This suggests that the lexical ordering must take into account the alternation present in the sequence of bounds.

-Thankfully we can do this conceptually by altering the sign of the elements in the sequence, to get a directly sortable representation.
+We can do this conceptually by altering the sign of the elements in the sequence, to get a directly sortable representation.
 For instance, the above even numbered sequence can be written as:

 ```
 seq(3/5) = [0,-1,1,-2]